Serious childhood illnesses: what to do

 Difficulty breathing or unusual breathing

-- They have a persistent cough.
+- have a persistent cough or wheeze

-- They can’t make any conversation or sounds.
+- can’t make any conversation or sounds.

 In severe cases, your child might look very tired and blue.
 They might be quiet or make a grunting noise with each breath.